albertcabantog/financial-transaction/README.md

 Relative balance for the period is: -25.00
 Number of transactions included is: 1
 ```

+## Changing the list of input transaction ##
+The default list of the transaction are listed in the **transaction_list.csv** file.
+This file is located in:
+`transaction-analyser/src/main/resources`

+To update the contents, edit this file and package again the application.

 ## Assumptions ##
 * Input file and records are all in a valid format